 Everything that has happened in past years is proof that this festival is celebrated in a big way.
 Of course, yearly the plans keep changing and it's important to keep up to date to go.
 Luckily, there is the official website where you will find the information you need in order not to miss anything.

-5. Enjoy a refreshing time in a swimming pool
+9. Enjoy a refreshing time at a swimming pool

-It is impossible to deny that it is quite hot in Rome in July, but this is not necessarily a bad thing.
+It is impossible to deny that Rome is quite hot in July, but this is not necessarily a bad thing.
 In fact, thanks to the high temperatures, it is possible to plan to spend some fun time in a pool.
 Summer turns out to be the perfect time to swim and cool off in a hotel or community pool.

-By July, several hotel pools are open to the general public.
-So, even if you haven't made a reservation at a hotel with a pool, you'll be able to enjoy it.
+By July, several of the hotel pools are open to the general public.
+So, even if you haven't made a reservation at a hotel with a pool, you'll be able to enjoy them.
 Believe me, when you start to feel the heat, the idea of cooling off with a swim will seem excellent and even very necessary.

 The entrance fee to spend the day there will depend on the specific place you choose.
 The day you go, the location, the facilities and the services offered will influence whether it will be more expensive or cheaper.
 Some of the options available are: